 “The Burned Peak”

 Cerro Quemado is an active volcano located immediately south of Quezaltenango (Xela).
 The area is famous for rock climbing.
-The last eruption of Cerro Quemado in 1818 produced an enormous, blocky 2.5-km-long lava flow.
+The last eruption in 1818 produced an enormous, blocky 2.5-km-long lava flow.

 Cerro Quemado is a place of great spiritual significance to many Guatemalans.
 Pilgrims gather at cracked lava field to pray and hold Mayan ceremonies.
 Hot springs are located on the northern and eastern flanks of the mountain.
 The Zuníl geothermal field, the site of a geothermal power project, lies on the SE flank.